Risk Factors Dashboard

 limit our flexibility in planning for, or reacting to, changes in our business or the industry in which we operate;

-limit our ability to pay dividends or distributions on or redeem or repurchase capital stock and make other restricted payments;
+limit our ability to pay dividends or distributions on or redeem or repurchase stock and make other restricted payments;

 place us at a disadvantage compared to others that have less debt;